-Clear institutional and governance arrangements, including a designated lead agency coordinating the overall process, are essential for successful investment planning.
+- Clear institutional and governance arrangements, including a designated lead agency coordinating the overall process, are essential for successful investment planning.
 Depending on a country's existing institutional arrangements, this can be either an existing ministry or a specialized agency, but in either case the involvement of Ministries of Finance in relevant processes is crucial, as well as local and regional government bodies and any government agencies involved in investment planning and/or appraisal.
 The inclusion of public bodies responsible for safeguarding women and marginalized groups is equally important to ensure that any resulting strategy is socially inclusive.

-21 There are no universally agreed definitions of the term investment strategy and investment plan and the two terms investment planning and investment strategy are used somewhat interchangeably in this report.
+21 There are no universally agreed definitions of the terms 'investment strategy' and 'investment plan' and the two are used somewhat interchangeably in this report.

 - Enduring stakeholder engagement is needed to develop realistic investment plans.
-Relevant non-government stakeholders, including the private sector and civil society, can assist in identifying and validating investment needs.
+Relevant nongovernment stakeholders, including the private sector and civil society, can assist in identifying and validating investment needs.
 Stakeholder engagement can improve data quality, increase buy-in, and strengthen accountability, thereby ensuring a more robust output.
 Due to their central position in government, Ministries of Finance are usually well placed to lead these processes and set up multi-sector and multi-stakeholder processes to identify investment needs and opportunities.
 A first step can be the development of inclusive multi-stakeholder strategies that include mapping and a process to engage with relevant stakeholders throughout all phases of the investment planning process. - Develop a robust monitoring and evaluation (M&E) process to ensure that resources are distributed appropriately and to provide input for future iterations of the investment plan.